8 Aches and Pains You Shouldn’t Ignore

 Athletes, fitness buffs and novices alike all know the saying “no pain, no gain,” and to some extent, this is true.
 But how to do we know if the pain we are experiencing is normal?

 Athletes, fitness buffs and novices alike all know the saying: “No pain, no gain.”
 To some extent, this is true.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It’s interesting that weight training and cardiovascular activities stress our bodies in a positive way.
+For example, according to acupuncturist Thuy Kim Nguyen, DAOM, LAc, it’s common for weight training and cardiovascular activities to stress our bodies in a positive way.
 These activities condition our bodies and enhance our strength and endurance.

 “Good pain,” believe it or not, does exist.
 The most common type of good pain is the “burning” muscle pain most often felt while performing an exercise such as weight lifting.

 DOMS is often experienced when you begin a new exercise that the body is not accustomed to, or if you have increased the intensity of your workouts.

-Injury to muscle fibers and connective tissue, only seen under a microscope, occurs due to the stress of the exercise, which is the culprit for this generalized ache.
+Injury to muscle fibers and connective tissue, only seen under a microscope, occurs due to the stress of the exercise — which is the culprit for this generalized ache.

-If you experience any of these pains, seek treatment from a medical professional.
-The sooner you resolve an issue with pain, the sooner you can get back to exercising.
+“If you experience any of these pains, you should seek treatment from a medical professional,” Dr. Nguyen emphasizes.
+“The sooner you resolve an issue with pain, you may be deterring further injury — and the sooner you can get back to being your healthier self.”